di-unipi-socc/FogDirSim/README.md

 ## How it works?
 It simulates Fog Director giving the same [API of Fog Director](https://developer.cisco.com/docs/iox/#!fog-director-api-documentation/cisco-fog-director-rest-api) but executing all the operation only on a Database instead of on your infrastructure.

+This simulator loads the infrastructure from a given Database (a.k.a.
+RealDatabase).

 #### Available API (in progress)
 All the API not reported here, are not available yet.